etermax/coding-style/swift-code-guidelines.md

 * Use ``let``over ``var``.

+* Avoid declaring types for constants or variables if they can be inferred.
+Exceptions: When you are declaring ``CGFloat`` or dictionaries to use in a ``NSConstraintLayout.visualFormat`` method.

 * Use shortcut versions of type declarations instead of the full generic syntax.

 Recommended | Not recommended